MattDierick/RTD-NGINX-App-Protect-UDF/source/class4/module1/module1.rst

             --set controller.serviceAccount.imagePullSecretName=gitlab-token-auth \
             --set controller.ingressClass=ingressclass1

         .. note:: This command uses HELM in order to download all the required config files from Nginx repo (CRD ...).
-What's more, you can see it download the Ingress image (the NGINX Plus image with NAP) from a private repo in Gitlab.com
+What's more, you can notice, it downloads the Ingress image (the NGINX Plus image with NAP) from a private repo in Gitlab.com

     #.
 At this moment, the Ingress pod is up and running.
 But it is empty, there is no configuration (ingress, nap policy, logs).
     #.
 Rune this commands in order to create the NAP policy, the log profile and the ingress object (the object routing the traffic to the right service)